lip6/coriolis/documentation/_build/html/_sources/PythonTutorial/CellNetComponent.txt

 --------------------

-As said above, prior to creating any Component_, we must create the Net_ it will belongs to.
+As said above, prior to creating any Component_, we must create the Net_ it will belong to.
 In that example we also make it an *external* net, that is, a part of the interface.
 Do not mistake the name of the net given as a string argument :cb:`'i'` and the name of the *variable* :cb:`i` holding the Net_ object.
 For the sake of clarity we try to give the variable a close name, but this is